skolbot.AI Chatbot for Schools

 What is the top criterion Gen Z uses to choose a school?

-The cost of the programme.
-89% of prospects ask about tuition fees before anything else.
+The cost of the program.
+89% of prospects ask about tuition and total cost of attendance before anything else.
 It is not the only factor, but it conditions all others: a prospect who cannot find this information leaves the site.
+In the US, where tuition varies from $20,000 to over $80,000 per year, transparency on this point is even more critical.

 Is mobile-first genuinely essential in 2026?

 Yes.
-95% of 16-24-year-olds in the EU access the internet via smartphone (Eurostat, 2023).
-A site that is not mobile-optimised loses virtually all Gen Z prospects on the first load.
+95% of US teens own a smartphone (Pew Research Center, 2024).
+A site that is not mobile-optimized loses virtually all Gen Z prospects on the first load.

 How can a school website feel more authentic to Gen Z?

 Replace stock images with real photos and videos of the campus and students.
-Publish verifiable employment data (HESA, Graduate Outcomes).
-Display fees without evasion.
+Publish verifiable employment data (IPEDS, College Scorecard).
+Display tuition without evasion.
+Link to your Net Price Calculator.
 Transparency is the most effective form of authenticity.

 Does a school need a chatbot on its website in 2026?